montessoriopen/montessoriopen.github.io/_includes/coffee.md

 Coffee Conversations
 --------------------

-We want to create a more cohesive Montessori community here in the Northwest.
-To that end, we'll be holding "coffee conversations" in both Seattle and Portland, leadingn up to our conference.
+For the Montessori community of practice, we want to offer more opportunities to share our delights and our struggles, to see people who are working passionately and get in a good laugh, to debate real issues and get real help.
+Our goal is to go past connecting at big events, to go deeper than social get-togethers, to root and inspire our practice in local Montessori conspirators.
+To that end, we'll be holding "coffee conversations" in both Seattle and Portland.
+The first few coffess will lead up to our conference.
+After you attend one, you may be tempted to bring this format back to your own school too!

 ### Upcoming coffees